2024 Best Electrical Engineering Schools in Alabama

 Although we recommend filtering by degree level first, you can view the list below to see which schools give the educational experience for the ee degree levels they offer.

-It is difficult to beat The University of Alabama if you want to pursue a degree in electrical engineering.
+It's hard to beat The University of Alabama if you want to pursue a degree in electrical engineering.
 UA is a very large public university located in the small city of Tuscaloosa.
 A Best Colleges rank of #139 out of 2,217 colleges nationwide means UA is a great university overall.

-There were approximately 94 electrical engineering students who graduated with this degree at UA in the most recent data year.
-Graduates who receive their degree from the ee program make around $65,725 in the first couple years of working.
+There were roughly 98 electrical engineering students who graduated with this degree at UA in the most recent year we have data available.
+Graduates who receive their degree from the ee program earn an average of $65,725 in their early career salary.

-There were approximately 29 electrical engineering students who graduated with this degree at UAB in the most recent data year.
-Students who receive their degree from the ee program make an average of $66,413 for their early career.
+There were about 15 electrical engineering students who graduated with this degree at UAB in the most recent data year.
+Graduates who receive their degree from the ee program earn around $66,413 in the first couple years of their career.

 Located in the medium-sized city of Mobile, USA is a public university with a large student population.
 This university ranks 8th out of 40 colleges for overall quality in the state of Alabama.

-Tuskegee is a small private not-for-profit university located in the town of Tuskegee.
+Tuskegee is a small private not-for-profit university located in the distant town of Tuskegee.
 This university ranks 26th out of 40 colleges for overall quality in the state of Alabama.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.